 Plenty of restaurants, bars and spaces attempt to lay claim to being “Melbourne’s best-kept secret”, but we reckon this one’s up there with a fighting chance.
 Who’d have thunk it - that in South Wharf a refurbished “shed” might hold one of the city’s best boutique function venues?
 Well, the cat’s out of the bag now.
 Beginning its life as Shed 11 way back when in 1890 (count ‘em - well over a hundred years ago), Showtime’s innards have been lovingly and painstakingly refurbished in recent years.
 The now-stylish and contemporary space still hints at a maritime and industrial past, with old wharf timber floors and original roof trusses.
 A mix of rustic, old-world charm and contemporary elegance, it’s an impressive spot to host an event to say the least.Which of course, is what Showtime specialises in.
 The surrounds of Shed 11 are nothing if not versatile, and mercifully not in a way that belies “this is simply a plain room”.
 Having hosted everything from button-down corporate seminars to weddings to ballroom style events to product launches over-the-top Hollywood themed soirees, everything from the decor to the entertainment to the catering is looked after.Perched on the edge of the Yarra, Showtime is found within walking distance of Southern Cross Station, the Hilton South Wharf, and from the Crown Complex.
 As in, it’s pretty well located for out-of-town guests (and all others).
 As far as trams go, any of the routes that go down Spencer Street will get you within strolling distance from Showtime also.

-The Yarra Queen - surely one of the more unique function venues around, given the fact that it glides gently along the Yarra, with the city lights as a backdrop, through large windows that line the side of the elegant vessel.So yes, it’s pretty popular with functions.Combining sightseeing (even in your home city) with truly unique setting, The Yarra Explorer is an immensely popular function venue.
-The Yarra Queen is on the larger side, with room for up to 120 guests standing in a cocktail-style setting - or 56 seated for a meal.
-Think weddings, EOFY/Christmas corporate celebrations, or university get togethers.All of vessels that make up Melbourne River Cruises are fully enclosed, each with their own viewing deck, onboard amenities, and an always-eager-to-help crew.
-The cruises themselves make their way past the iconic panoramic view that is Melbourne; from the twinkling skyline at night, to bustling Southbank, from the Botanic Gardens to the Docklands, and even further afield to Williamstown.Find Melbourne River Cruises at Federation Wharf below Federation Square, or at Southgate, Berth 5 Lower Promenade.
+The Yarra Duchess is one of the many boats on offer by Melbourne River Cruises, a regular fixture upon the iconic Yarra River both by day or night.
+It’s a lovely sight to see, and even lovelier when you’re inside, celebrating with family and friends, or workmates.Combining sightseeing (even in your home city) with truly unique setting, The Yarra Duchess is an immensely popular function venues.
+As one of the smaller venues in the Melbourne River Cruises fleet, the Yarra Duchess comfortably fits up to 40 guests, in a versatile space surrounded by large windows.
+It’s especially popular with corporate events (EOFY or Christmas party?), and birthday celebrations.All of vessels that make up Melbourne River Cruises are fully enclosed, each with their own viewing deck, onboard amenities, and an always-eager-to-help crew.
+The cruises themselves make their way past the iconic panoramic view that is Melbourn; from the twinkling skyline at night, to bustling Southbank, from the Botanic Gardens to the Docklands, and even further afield to Williamstown.Find Melbourne River Cruises at Federation Wharf below Federation Square, or at Southgate, Berth 5 Lower Promenade.